Your Family Ski Trip Checklist

 Ski Rentals

 Renting skis is a great place to start if you are new to skiing, go infrequently, or have growing children.
 When renting skis you need to have up to date height, weight, and ski level for each person in your family renting skis.
 This information will determine the ski length, ski binding settings, and type of ski you will get.
-A typical ski rental will also include boots and poles and possibly a helmet.
-Rentals can either be scheduled in advance for pick up the evening before or morning you start skiing and in some cases delivery is an options.
+A typical ski rental will also include boots, poles, and possibly a helmet.
+Rentals can either be scheduled in advance for pick up the evening before or morning you start skiing.
+Some rental facilities offer delivery.

 Girl in Ski lessons.
 Family Ski Trip Check list.